balisujohn/straw/README.md

 # straw
 Partial screen scraper with character recognition.
-Easy and rapid way to set an interface up with software that refuses to save to file or programatically interact with other processes.
+Easy and rapid way to harvest output from software that refuses to save to file or programatically interact with other processes.

 # setup
 Straw is presently only compatible with linux.
 It depends on tesseract to work correctly.
 Tesseract can be installed via apt-get